exwundee/Jihad/README.md

 ## Terms of Service

-You **MAY NOT** distribute, modify, or share this code with anyone under any circumstance.
+You **MAY NOT** modify this code with anyone under any circumstance.
 You **MAY** fork this project, compile accompanying code, and/or download pre-compiled versions of the code.